agude/agude.github.io/_drafts/2017-12-20-blue-fate-dice-retest.md

 Each die was rolled individually, but Fate dice are rolled four at a time and summed.
 In order to mimic this with the data I generated, I took the first roll of each of the four dice and added them together, treating that as one roll.
-I did this for with the rest of the data to get 500 rolls for the set of dice.
+I repeated this process for the rest of the data to get 500 rolls for the set of dice.

-That gives the following distribution, where the points indicate the number of rolls of the dice that came up with a certain value and the grey area is the range in which we would expect to find a result produced by a fair set of dice 99% of the time.
-I discussed how these regions are computing in detail in [a previous post][regions_post].
+That gives the following distribution, where the points indicate the number of rolls of the dice that came up with a certain value, and the grey area is the range in which we would expect to find a result produced by a fair set of dice 99% of the time.
+I discussed in detail how these regions are computed in [a previous post][regions_post].

 [regions_post]: {% post_url 2017-08-14-fate_dice_intervals %}